 - Municipalities across Canada, for out-of-date, redundant, and slow business and residential permitting processes.
 For example, until recently the permit process in Winnipeg only allowed booking electrical inspections to phone calls only between 8:30 and 9:30 am.

-- The City of Toronto, which forces businesses changing their address (even if it’s just next door), to reapply for their business licence as though their business never existed.
+- The City of Toronto, which forces businesses changing their address (even if it’s just next door), to reapply for their business license as though their business never existed.

 - Newfoundland and Labrador’s Department of Finance, which requires any convenience store selling beer to only accept as many empties returned as bottles sold in the same transaction.